Kaiden-AC/kaiden-ac.github.io/_posts/2025-02-07-making-ramdisks-for-ios-8-0-16-3-1-on-64-bit-checkm8-devices.md

 ## Credits

 - [verygenericname](https://github.com/verygenericname) for [SSHRD_Script](https://github.com/verygenericname/SSHRD_Script) which this guide used some commands from, and also for [sshtars](https://github.com/verygenericname/sshtars)
+- iArchive for iram.tar which some binaires were taken from
 - [mcg29](https://x.com/mcg29_) and [Ralph0045](https://x.com/ralph0045) for [dualbootfun](https://dualbootfun.github.io/downgrade) which this guide used some commands from
 > **Note:**
 > For the rest of the credits, see [Prerequisites](#prerequisites)